simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-03-04
+<br />**Date image released:**  2025-03-05
 <br />**This image is owned by:**
-Valerio Minato
+Todd Anderson

-<br />**Title of the image:**  A Quadruple Alignment over Italy
+<br />**Title of the image:**  Seven Sisters versus California
-<br />**Description for the image:**  Why does this Moon look so unusual?
-A key reason is its vivid red color.
-The color is caused by the deflection of blue light by Earth's atmosphere -- the same reason that the daytime sky appears blue.
-The Moon also appears unusually distorted.
-Its strange structuring is an optical effect arising from layers in the Earth's atmosphere that refract light differently due to sudden differences in temperature or pressure.
-A third reason the Moon looks so unusual is that there is, by chance, an airplane flying in front.
-The featured picturesque gibbous Moon was captured about two weeks ago above Turin, Italy.
-Our familiar hovering sky orb was part of an unusual quadruple alignment that included two historic ground structures: the Sacra di San Michele on the near hill and Basilica of Superga just beyond.
-Your Sky Surprise: What picture did APOD feature on your friend's birthday? (post 1995)
+<br />**Description for the image:**  On the right, dressed in blue, is the Pleiades.
+Also known as the Seven Sisters and M45, the Pleiades is one of the brightest and most easily visible open clusters on the sky.
+The Pleiades contains over 3,000 stars, is about 400 light years away, and only 13 light years across.
+Surrounding the stars is a spectacular blue reflection nebula made of fine dust.
+A common legend is that one of the brighter stars faded since the cluster was named.
+On the left, shining in red, is the California Nebula.
+Named for its shape, the California Nebula is much dimmer and hence harder to see than the Pleiades.
+Also known as NGC 1499, this mass of red glowing hydrogen gas is about 1,500 light years away.
+Although about 25 full moons could fit between them, the featured wide angle, deep field image composite has captured them both.
+A careful inspection of the deep image will also reveal the star forming region IC 348 and the molecular cloud LBN 777 (the Baby Eagle Nebula).
+Jump Around the Universe: Random APOD Generator
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/QuadMoon_Minato_960.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/California2Pleiades_Anderson_9953.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).